Crypto-driven marketplace Zora raises $2M to build a sustainable creator economy – TechCrunch

 Dee Goens and Jacob Horne have both the exact and precisely opposite background that you’d expect to see from two people building a way for creators to build a sustainable economy for their followers to participate in.
-Coinbase, crypto hack projects at university, KPMG, Merill Lynch.
+Coinbase, crypto-hack projects at university, KPMG, Merrill Lynch.
 But where’s the art?

 “Believe it or not, I used to have dreams of being a rapper,” laughs Goens.
-“There’s a Soundcloud out there somewhere.
+“There’s a SoundcCloud out there somewhere.
 With that passion you explore the inner workings of the music industry.
 I would excitedly ask industry friends about the advance and 360 deal models only to realize they were completely broken.”

 Horne says that he’d always wanted to create a fashion brand.

 “I always thought a fashion brand would be something I’d do after crypto,” he tells me.
 “I love crypto but it felt overly focused on just finance and felt like it was missing something.
-When I started to play with the idea of combining these two passions and starting Saint Fame.”
+Then I started to play with the idea of combining these two passions and starting Saint Fame.”

 While at Coinbase, Horne hacked on Saint Fame, a side project that leveraged some of the ideas on display in Zora.
 It was a marketplace that allowed people to sell and trade items with cryptocurrency, buying intermediate variable-value tokens redeemable for future goods.